Hackademic/hackademic/README.md

 sudo chmod -R 765 hackademic

-Once done start your web server in your machine by,

-service start apache2 start

-Ensure that the apache is started and sql connection is also active.
-Point your browser towards https://localhost/ You will be prompted with Hackademic page.
+Ensure that the apache is started and sql connection is also active.Point your browser towards https://localhost/ You will be prompted with Hackademic page.
 In case you have many sub-directories in /var/www/,the browser would throw up all the directories.
 Choose hackademic from that.